cnpryer/huak/CONTRIBUTING.md

 We appriciate your interest in contributing to our project!

 You can contribute to Huak by checking for unassigned issues on our [Issue Board](https://github.com/orgs/cnpryer/projects/1) or even just documenting features and bugs by creating new issues.
-You can also join our [Discord server](https://discord.gg/KjHdBaBGhm) to reach out.

 We follow the standard [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) when making contributions to Huak.